 After determining that the child is unresponsive, check their breathing.
 If they are barely breathing or only gasping, begin CPR.
 Gasping may be forceful or weak, but it is generally ineffective.
 This is abnormal and often occurs in cardiac arrest.

-If you are alone and must leave the child to activate EMS, give ten sets of 15 compressions and 2 breaths (about two minutes) before leaving the child.
+If you are alone and must leave the child to activate EMS, give five sets of 30 compressions and 2 breaths (about two minutes) before leaving the child.
 (The ILCOR points out that most rescuers are likely to have speakerphone equipped cell phones, so the rescuer can call 911/EMS without leaving the child).

 Choking in Children

 Choking can be mild or severe.
 If the child can make sounds and cough, the airway is mildly blocked.
 Stand near them and encourage them to cough.
 Call 911/EMS immediately if you are worried about their breathing.

 Severe signs of blockage include the inability to breathe, coughing without making a sound, inability to speak, or the universal choking sign.
 In any of these cases, immediate action is required.